mariam138/syncora_react/README.md

 - The instructions to prepare the repository for deployment were adapted from [this](https://blog.md.engineer/vite-heroku-clkmnkq8h000709l7hxqe689p) post by Ndagi Stanley
 - The GitHub issue for the 500 console error when registering is found [here](https://github.com/iMerica/dj-rest-auth/issues/61) on the **dj-rest-auth** GitHub repository

+## Acknowledgments

+A big thank you to my family for allowing me to pursue this Full Stack Development diploma to change my career path.
+Also for their patience and understanding in the last year.
+Also a special thank you to my friends and partner for being supportive throughout.